-I am already seeing Christmas everywhere.
-The sweets are in the supermarkets, soon the adverts will start appearing on the TV, magazines and papers are packed.
-The commercialisation has started.
+Christmas is everywhere.
+The chocolates are in the supermarkets, the adverts are everywhere on TV, magazines and newspapers.
+The commercialisation grows bigger and bigger each year.

 But I make this plea to all of you, particularly if you have little spare money.
-Don’t go over the top with your spending this Christmas.
+Do not go over the top with your spending this Christmas.
 Don’t get yourself into debt for one day.
-I don’t want anyone to still be paying off 25th December 2020 for the next year.
+I don’t want anyone to still be paying off 25th December 2021 for the next year.

 Even worse you could still be paying off Christmas the following Christmas, and the credit card debt gets larger and larger.
 Only buy what you can afford.

 I have been there many a time.
-I can look back and see that I have spent an extra £1000 on Christmas, on top of the regular monthly spend.
-Sometimes that £1000 has been money that I haven’t had.
+I can look back and see that I have spent an extra £1,000 on Christmas, on top of the regular monthly spend.
+Often that £1,000 has been money that I haven’t had.
 I have given into the marketing and mum guilt, and spent, spent, spent.

 But this year must be different for me and I encourage the same of you.
 Don’t overspend this Christmas.